l8nightswithJS/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
+- [React is a javascript library that allows you to build App's through components allowing you to render different elements in your UI and it helps build faster apps that are more responsive ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

-- [ ] What does it mean to _think_ in react?
+- [Thinking in React to me mena using Compartmentalization to create your app seperating different parts of your APP into smaller components. ] What does it mean to _think_ in react?

-- [ ] Describe state.
+- [state is data that is set to be used in different components in your App thorugh props ] Describe state.

-- [ ] Describe props.
+- [props allow you to access properities that you set in your useState on different components. ] Describe props.

-- [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+- [side effects are functions used to update your data such as calling an api and using props to setState so that it renders on your App. ] What are side effects, and how do you sync effects in a React component to state or prop changes?

 ## Project Set Up